zesty-lemur/Python-Web-App-Template/README.md

 ## Can I contribute?

 Please do!
-You can [join the discussion](https://github.com/zesty-lemur/Web-App-Template/discussions), create a [pull request](https://github.com/zesty-lemur/Web-App-Template/pulls)*, or just share the repo!
+You can [join the discussion](https://github.com/zesty-lemur/Web-App-Template/discussions), create an [Issue](https://github.com/zesty-lemur/Web-App-Template/issues) or [Pull Request](https://github.com/zesty-lemur/Web-App-Template/pulls)*, or just share the repo!

 <super><small>* bonus points for the funniest commit messages!</small></super>